 Letter from America

-Home > Unspun > unspun 32 > Letter from America
+Home > unspun > unspun 32 - Building a bridge between strategy and delivery > Letter from America

 He’s no Alistair Cooke, but Neil McClumpha, our Partner leading Berkeley’s newly established US office, reports back on the first six months.